ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 ## Error debugging
 If your connection to DGT service is broken, please check the following debugging steps:
-   - Go to URL admin/reports/status
+   - If you are not administrator, contact your site administrator.
-   - Check the status of the "DGT connector webservice"
+   - If you are administrator: go to URL admin/reports/status and check the status of the "DGT connector webservice"
      - Status is red :
        - If "The DGT webservice endpoint is not set.
 Please ask your support team to check the configuration." is shown, the URL of the DGT webservice